BrockDSL/A-Step-by-Step-Guide-to-Zotero/README.md

 # Set up Instructions

 In preparation for this module, you will need to register for a [Zotero account](https://www.zotero.org/user/register).
 Download the [desktop client](https://www.zotero.org/support/installation) and [browser extension](https://www.zotero.org/download/).
-Once zotero is installed, check and see if the plugin for your word processors, like LibreOffice or MS Word was automatically set up.
+Once Zotero is installed, check and see if the plugin for your word processors, like LibreOffice or MS Word was automatically set up.
 If not then follow the [install plugins](https://www.zotero.org/support/word_processor_plugin_manual_installation) instructions for your word processors, like LibreOffice or MS Word.

 To work through this module, please [download](https://github.com/BrockDSL/A-Step-by-Step-Guide-to-Zotero/raw/master/Mental%20Health.docx) and open the Word document and Zotero software.